xwmx/nb/README.md

 Update?  [y/N]

-# edit the email and name for the notebook named "example"
+# edit the commit author email and name for the notebook named "example"
 ❯ nb notebooks author example
 Current configuration for: example
 --------------------------